Rainbow Unit: Networks Big and Small

 Finding the Conversation That Can Only Happen Now with the People in this Room

-What are some things you should put into your action plan for the days, weeks, and months to come as a community of practice, as a learning cohort within your degree program or community workshop space, and as individuals?
+What are some things you should put into your action plan for the days, weeks, and months to come, as a community of practice, as a learning cohort within your degree program or community workshop space, and as individuals?
 Return again to the comprehension check you developed for yourselves at the end of session three.
 Take some time now to add to this some specifics related to design.
-What are the specific design-centered comprehension checks you are seeking to assure are reaching the “yet enough” point of introductory development?
+What are the specific design-centered comprehension checks you are seeking to ensure that you are reaching the “yet enough” point of introductory development?

 However the ideas that form from this action plan brainstorming activity get jotted down, be sure to find a way to copy and paste them into your Summative Professional Journal Reflection as a third component.

 Many technical instructions leave unconsidered the embedded social dimensions of technologies that are continuously in tension with the limits and constraints to social justice parameters.
 Unconsidered, we likely further algorithms of oppression rooted within deductive logic and positivist paradigms in our personal and professional practices.
 This is also true of design processes, and is why design justice rooted within critical paradigms has been emphasized so strongly throughout session four.
 And as noted in the session three Wrap Up, if you currently do not have rich diversity within your community of practice, work to outline clearly how diversity would be brought into the collective leadership to ensure that this is the “good trouble” to which the late John Lewis refers.